Scot Breithaupt: Pioneer and entrepreneur

-His nickname was and is "OM" for "Old Man," in part because he was older at a time when BMX was seen as a pre-teen and early teen activity.
+His nickname OM stood for "Old Man" was in part because he was older at a time when BMX was seen as a pre-teen and early teen activity.
 By the late 1970s, he did things beyond his young age—promoting races, nationwide tours, teaching racing clinics, safety seminars for the C.P.S.C. and starting and consulting with companies while still a teenager.
 Later, it became a running gag as to just how old he was.
 In the January 1975 issue of Cycle Illustrated in its report on the Yamaha Bicycle Gold Cup Finals (a.k.a. the Bicycle Motocross Championship of California State), which Breithaupt conceptualized, promoted, and built a custom track for, has him listed as 17 years old.
-At 17, his age hadn't become a running gag yet, although he could not participate in the Yamaha Bicycle Gold Cup series finals-ironically since he was the race promoter-because he was disqualified after a win in the Expert Class in the first qualifying race at Birmingham High School in Van Nuys, California with Brian Ramocinski declared the winner.
+At 17, his age hadn't become a running gag yet, although he could not participate in the Yamaha Bicycle Gold Cup series finals.
+Ironically since he was the race promoter he was disqualified after a win in the expert class in the first qualifying race at Birmingham High School in Van Nuys, California, with Brian Ramocinski declared the winner.
 This was the first of three preceding qualifying races prior to the final to be held in September 1974.
 Only those 16 years and younger could participate and he had turned 17 between the time he signed up for the race and the day the qualifying race was actually held, July 20, 1974.
 He turned 17 on July 14, 1974, six days before the race.
 This makes his birth year 1957, and makes him 13 when he started organizing races in Long Beach in November 1970.
 In fact nine other riders in the event were over 16.
 In fact, Ramocinski's sponsor, Dirtmasters, and its general manager Mike Devitt protested Breithaupt.
 Further confirmation came on page 11 of the November 1975 issue of Bicycle Motocross News, which described Breithaupt as an "18-year-old dynamo."

 This running joke is with his complicity.
 He used to put a "?" mark in the space for the rider's age on the ABA sign-up form for when he raced Cruiser class.
 Also, in part two of a four-part series of interviews by BMXUltra.com profiling Mr. Breithaupt and SE Racing in response to a question "When did you start SE?" he quips "I started SE Racing in Mid 1977 when I was 14."
 Of course the joke being, if true he helped invent BMX in 1970 when he was seven years old.